credibil/docs/src/v1-using/holder/providers.md

 ## Issuer Client

-The `IssuerClient` provider allows the library to make calls to an issuer's API that implements the OpenID for Verifiable Credential Issuance specification - such as one based on Credibil VC.
+The `IssuerClient` provider allows the library to make calls to an issuer's API that implements the OpenID for Verifiable Credential Issuance specification - such as one based on Credibil.
 The provider is responsible for getting issuer metadata, getting an access token and retrieving the offered credentials.

 In addition to the OpenID specification, the W3C data model for a Verifable Credential can contain URLs to logos that are suitable for visual display in, say, a wallet, so the provider should also have a method for retrieving such a logo.